sjdv1982/seamless/seamless-towards-02.md

   is not supported.
 Only low-level macro re-execution will replace a subcontext.
   All low-level macros will be cached, and always generate a context.
 - No more registrars/injection (goes to the mid-level)
 - There will be cells and signals, but otherwise, no cell types whatsoever.
+UPDATE: cells will differ in the supported transport protocols
   Any type checking will be via Silk schemas attached to cells.
 Detailed schemas are more to validate transformer output, since authoritative inputs should have already been validated at the high level.